basiliskus/appman-core/README.md

-# appman-main
+# appman-core
-Main bucket for appman
+Core bucket for appman